How to Build and Query Vector Indexes

 import numpy as np

-# Simulated embedding function (replace with real model)
+# Simulated embedding function (replace with a real model)

 def get_embedding(text: str, dim: int = 384) -> np.ndarray: